 BLM would manage population growth using PGS vaccine treatments (administered by hand injection or darting techniques) and IUDs.
 GonaCon-Equine, ZonaStat-H, and Porcine Zona Pellucida (PZP-22) are the currently available immunocontraceptive vaccines.
-BLM would utilize future vaccine formulations/treatments as they are approved by Food and Drug Administration (FDA), Environmental Protection Agency (EPA), and BLM policy.

 2.2.1 Gathers

 BLM would conduct gathers over a 10-year period to remove excess wild horses until the HMA wild horse population is at low AML.
 The 10-year period would begin following the initial gather.
 BLM would strive to reach low AML with the initial gather, but it is expected that gather efficiencies, funding, and availability of corral holding space during the initial gather would not allow for the attainment of low AML.